-It’s June 2020 which means this world has been granted with an amazing book, You Should See Me in a Crown.
-This ownvoices queer debut by a Black author is already wining
+It’s June 2020, which means this world has been granted with an amazing book, You Should See Me in a Crown.
+This ownvoices debut is already wining

 Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Saenz

 Aristotle is an angry teen with a brother in prison.
 Dante is a know-it-all who has an unusual way of looking at the world.
 When the two meet at the swimming pool, they seem to have nothing in common.
 But as the loners start spending time together, they discover that they share a special friendship–the kind that changes lives and lasts a lifetime.
 And it is through this friendship that Ari and Dante will learn the most important truths about themselves and the kind of people they want to be.

 Picture Us in the Light by Kelly Loy Gilbert

 Danny has been an artist for as long as he can remember and it seems his path is set, with a scholarship to RISD and his family’s blessing to pursue the career he’s always dreamed of.
 Still, contemplating a future without his best friend, Harry Wong, by his side makes Danny feel a panic he can barely put into words.
 Harry and Danny’s lives are deeply intertwined and as they approach the one-year anniversary of a tragedy that shook their friend group to its core, Danny can’t stop asking himself if Harry is truly in love with his girlfriend, Regina Chan.